Super Delicate: Information

 "SUPER DELICATE" serves as the opening theme song for drama Risou no Musuko, a comedy drama which stars Hey!
 Say!
 JUMP members Ryosuke Yamada and Yuto Nakajima.
 The song lyrics were written by the scenario writer Shinji Nojima who also wrote the script for the drama as well.

 The single was released on three versions: two limited edition and one regular.

 Video

 Background and previews

-On February 3, a short clip and a behind the scene footage of the single's PV was shown on the Japanese television, ZIP!.
+On February 3, a short clip and behind the scenes footage of the single's PV was shown on the Japanese television, ZIP!.
 Another 26-second preview was shown on February 7, 2012.

-A short version of the PV was released by J Storm last February 10, 2012 via We Believe in Music.
-The full PV was released on February 22, 2012.
+A short version of the PV was released by J Storm last 10 February 2012 via We Believe in Music.
+The full PV was released on 22 February 2012.